 Changes in interest rates may affect the value of our fixed-income investment securities.
-We own Government National Mortgage Association (GNMA) mortgage-backed pass-through certificates for the sole purpose of satisfying specific regulatory requirements imposed on our wholly-owned limited purpose federal thrift subsidiary, SPTC.
+We own Government National Mortgage Association (GNMA) mortgage-backed securities for the sole purpose of satisfying applicable regulatory requirements imposed on our wholly-owned limited purpose federal thrift subsidiary, SPTC.
 The valuations of these securities are impacted by fluctuations in interest rates.
 Interest rates during the past several years have remained relatively low.
-The effect of rising interest may negatively impact the value of these securities and thereby negatively affect our financial position and earnings.
+The effect of a rising interest rate environment may negatively impact the value of these securities and thereby negatively affect our financial position and earnings.

 We rely on our executive officers and senior management.
 Most of our executive officers and senior management personnel do not have employment agreements with us.
-The loss of these individuals may have a material adverse affect on our future operations.
+The loss of these individuals may have a material adverse effect on our future operations.